boehs/oasis/Lemmy what I want 1.md

+---
+tags: archived
+title: What I want to see in Lemmy (1)
+---

 I agree, but at the same time there are other bigger problems to address before, at least in my book.

 Things like